Seoul Policy Centre

 About the Centre

 The UNDP Seoul Policy Centre is an integral part of the Global Policy Network of UNDP.
 It is co-funded by the Ministry of Foreign Affairs of the Republic of Korea and UNDP, and hosted by Korea University.
-UNDP’s five global policy centres are located in different parts of the world with different mandates.
+UNDP’s seven global policy centres are located in different parts of the world with different mandates.